Bosphorus Bridge: Construction

-Upon the bridge's opening, much was made of its being the first bridge between Europe and Asia since the pontoon bridge of Xerxes in 480 BC.
-That bridge, however, spanned the Hellespont (Dardanelles), some distance away from the Bosphorus, and was the second bridge after the above-mentioned bridge built by Emperor Darius I The Great across the Bosphorus in 513 BC.
+Upon the bridge's opening, it was often defined by the media as the first bridge between Asia and Europe since the pontoon bridge of Xerxes in 480 BC.
+That bridge, however, spanned the Hellespont (Dardanelles) strait to the southwest of the Bosphorus, across the Sea of Marmara, and was in fact the second pontoon bridge between Asia and Europe after an earlier one built by Darius the Great across the Bosphorus strait in 513 BC.

 Operation and tolls

 The bridge highway is eight lanes wide.
 Three standard lanes, one emergency lane and one pedestrian lane serve each direction.
 On weekday mornings, most commuter traffic flows westbound to Europe, so four of the six lanes run westbound and only two eastbound.
 Conversely, on weekday evenings, four lanes are dedicated to eastbound traffic and two lanes, to westbound traffic.

 For the first three years, pedestrians could walk over the bridge, reaching it with elevators inside the towers on both sides.
 No pedestrians or commercial vehicles, such as trucks, are allowed to use the bridge today.

 Today, around 180,000 vehicles pass daily in both directions, with almost 85% being cars.
 On 29 December 1997, the one-billionth vehicle passed the bridge.
 Fully loaded, the bridge sags about 90 cm in the middle of the span.

-It is a toll bridge, and a toll plaza with 13 toll booths is situated near the bridge on the Asian side.
-A toll is charged for passing from Europe to Asia, but not for passing in the reverse direction.
+It is a toll bridge.
+Between 1973 and 2023 a toll was charged for passing from Europe to Asia, but not for passing in the reverse direction.
+Since January 1, 2023, a toll is charged for both directions.

-Since 1999, some of the toll booths (#9 - #13), located to the far left as motorists approach them, are unmanned and equipped only with a remote payment system (Turkish: OGS) in order to not delay traffic.
-In addition to OGS, another toll pay system with special contactless smart cards (Turkish: KGS) was installed at specific toll booths in 2005.
+Between 1999 and 2006, some of the toll booths (#9 - #13), which were located to the far left as motorists approached them, were unmanned and equipped only with a remote payment system (Turkish: OGS).
+In addition to the OGS system, another toll pay system with special contactless smart cards (Turkish: KGS) was installed at specific toll booths in 2005.
+Toll payments in cash were stopped on 3 April 2006.

-Since 3 April 2006, toll booths accept no cash but only OGS or KGS.
-An OGS device or KGS card can be obtained at various stations before reaching the toll plazas of highways and bridges.
+Between 2006 and 2012, toll booths accepted only OGS or KGS.
+An OGS device or KGS card could be obtained at various stations before reaching the toll plazas of highways and bridges.
 In 2006, the toll was 3.00 TL or about $2.00.

 Since April 2007, a computerised LED lighting system of changing colours and patterns, developed by Philips, illuminates the bridge at night.

-In 2012, KGS was replaced with the new HGS system, which uses radio-frequency identification (RFID) technology.